dagbjorn/microcoffeeoncloud/README.md

     set EXTERNAL_IP=EXTERNAL-IP
     mvn gplus:execute -Ddbhost=%EXTERNAL_IP% -Ddbport=27017 -Ddbname=microcoffee -Dshopfile=oslo-coffee-shops.xml

-*EXTERNAL-IP* is found by listing the database service by running `kubectl get service database`.
+*EXTERNAL-IP* is found by listing the cluster nodes by running `gcloud compute instances list` or see above for how to automate setting of the environment variable.

 To verify the database loading, start the MongoDB client in the database pod.
 (Run `kubectl get pods` to find the PODNAME.)